Skip to main content

 1. Head to your local swimming pool - for free

 Swimming is a great full body workout.
 It also lowers stress levels and reduces anxiety.
-So, pack your swim bags and contact your local public pool for timetables, and make the most of free swimming for under 16s and over 60s all summer long.
+So, pack your swim bags and make the most of free swimming for under 16s and over 60s all summer long.

 2. Get on your bike

-Check your tyres, fill up your water bottle and jump on the bikes this summer.
+Join the strong Welsh cycling contingent representing Team GB at the velodrome at Paris 2024 and get on your bike this summer.
 If you’re not sure where to go, the Visit Wales website suggests lots of low traffic, family-friendly cycle routes.

-There are also plenty of free mountain bike trails and BMX pump tracks right across Wales.
+Olympic mountain biker, Ella Maclean-Howell also recommends plenty of mountain bike trails and BMX pump tracks right across Wales.
 Not got a bike?
 There are some free bike recycling schemes in Wales such Free Bikes 4 Kids in Newport and Montgomery Energy Group’s Free Bike Scheme which stops bikes going to landfill and to a good home instead.

 You can also find free bikes on Facebook Marketplace and Gumtree – just remember to make sure it’s in good working order or head to your nearest repair café if you need some advice.